combogenomics/CONTIGuator/README.md

 * -L minimal lenght of a contig to be accepted in the analysis [Default: 1000 bp]
 * -C minimal coverage of a contig to be accepted in the analysis [Default: 20%]
 * -B minimal lenght of a significant Blast hit [Default: 1100 bp]
-* -I Merge contigs when possible?
-[Not yet implemented]

 ### Primer picking
 * -P do primer picking [Default: no]